Ch. 02

 Il Cortado

 The tram woke her at six-forty, same as every morning.
-Not the alarm — the tram.
+Not the alarm.
+The tram.
 The number 3 on Via Torino, which passed close enough to rattle the windows in a building that had been rattling since before she was born.
 Lucia had stopped noticing the sound the way you stop noticing your own breathing, but some mornings, cold ones, the ones where she'd slept badly, it came through sharp and present.

 She made coffee on the stovetop, her mother's Bialetti, six-cup, the handle slightly melted on one side from that time Carlotta had left it on the burner empty.
 Four years she'd been meaning to replace it.